CO-BRANDING – The ‘I’m with them’ Promotional Product Strategy

 A more subtle, and possibly more powerful, way of co-branding is branding “big-brand” products.
 But what on earth does that mean?

-The right “big-brand” product will give your own brand credibility within your target market in the same way that conventional co-branding does.
-Seeing your employees in Calvin Klein company shirts speaks volumes to clients when out on sales-calls.
+The right “big-brand” product gives your own brand credibility within your target market.
+It does it in the same way that conventional co-branding does.
+That is, your employees in Calvin Klein and your logo speaks volumes to clients on sales-calls.

 Even the daddy of all big-brands is not immune to a dud co-branded product.
 Coca-Cola teamed with OPI nail polish in 2014 to create a collection based on Coca-Cola brands and flavours.
 This collaboration could have made sense if the polish was scented.
 Or even intended only to cash in on the signature Coke-red colour.
 Instead, it featured, among others; a silver for Diet Coke, a deep green for Sprite and a baby pink that even they couldn’t explain on their website.

 Due to Coca-Cola’s behemoth status, it didn’t lose out on this misadventure.
 However, it has left a lot of people thinking, ‘huh?’